Looking for support for your finance function? Book a time with an expert.

 Step 2: Select Relevant Ratios for Your Goals

-• Investment analysis: Focus on profitability and efficiency ratios
+• Investment analysis: Profitability and efficiency ratio focus

 Step 3: Calculate Ratios for Multiple Periods